-2.12.1.1 FXUA's English Proficiency Exam
+2.6.1.1 FXUA's English Proficiency Exam

 The English proficiency exam, ACCUPLACER, is used to determine if a student has sufficient English proficiency for their degree.
-The required percentage that a student would need to meet in order to demonstrate English proficiency is a 90% on this exam.
+The required percentage that a student would need to meet in order to demonstrate English proficiency is a 90% on this exam for undergraduate applicants and 95% for graduate applicants.